IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/action-requests.md

 ```
 ## Request

-Revoking an Action Rquest does not require any mandatory HTTP headers.
+Revoking an Action Request does not require any mandatory HTTP headers.

 ## Response